Do you struggle with time management? If you answered yes, do not despair.

 The more you do something, the more you are training your brain into great habits.

-One of the best way to wrestle more time is to take control of your inbox.
+One of the simplest ways to wrestle more time is to take control of your inbox.

 When you control your inbox, as opposed to it controlling you, you’ll soon notice that you’re able to achieve a lot more.